Hemit99123/stocksavvy-api/README.md

 ### Swagger
 Swagger is used for seamless API documentation.

+### Husky + ESLint + Prettier
+These are dev tools that make the code mainable and production ready.
+The ESLint is a linting software to ensures code follows a strict set of rules that were designed for longetivity and productive readiness.
+Prettier formats the code so it is easier to read by other developers within your team, it does it automatically!
+Husky is a pre-commit tool that allows commands to run before code is committed to Github.
+I have set it up so that both **ESLint** and **Prettier** are configured to run with Husky everytime before a commit to this Github remote repo is made!

 ## 🧱 API Architecture:

 The API logic is structured into three main folders.
 It is modelled after the MVC architure.
 The "models" are taken care of by the `/drizzle` folder.